hazelcast/hazelcast-hibernate/README.md

 #### HazelcastLocalCacheRegionFactory

-You can use `HazelcastLocalCacheRegionFactory` which stores data in a local member and sends invalidation messages when an entry is changed locally.
+You can use `HazelcastLocalCacheRegionFactory`, which stores data in a local member and sends invalidation messages when an entry is changed locally.

 ```xml
 <property name="hibernate.cache.region.factory_class">